-- Additional Costs
+- Additional costs

-- How to Choose a Pet Sitter
+- How to choose a pet sitter

-Some pet sitters offer overnight services for pet owners on vacation or those who are otherwise away and don’t want their pet to be alone.
+Some pet sitters offer overnight services for pet owners on vacation or those who are otherwise away and don’t want their pets to be alone.
 Costs are higher than for a drop-in visit because the client has exclusive use of the pet sitter’s time.
 Some pet sitters include housesitting services such as bringing in the mail, safety checking the home and taking garbage to the curb.

 Most pet sitters have standard rates for the pet sitting services they offer, and will charge extra for additional services, such as 24-hour care, additional pets, and long-distance travel to the client's home.

-Some animals, such as puppies, kittens, sick or elderly animals, or pets recovering from surgery, may require more attention and care.
-Some pet sitters offer around the clock pet-sitting, and costs are generally higher because this service requires the full attention of the pet sitter.Coco & Boo Pet Concierge Plus charges $200 for 24-hour pet care.
+Some animals — such as puppies, kittens, sick or elderly animals, or pets recovering from surgery — may require more attention and care.
+Some pet sitters offer around-the-clock pet sitting, and costs are generally higher because this service requires the full attention of the pet sitter.
+For example, Coco & Boo Pet Concierge Plus charges $200 for 24-hour pet care.

-Many pet sitters base their rates on caring for just one or two animals and typically charge more for more animals.
+Many pet sitters base their rates on caring for just one or two animals and typically charge a higher rate for more animals.
 The added cost covers the extra time and effort required to care for the additional animals.